Tenant's Guide to Services and Fees

 Before your tenancy commences you will be required to pay a security deposit which will be between 5 and 6 weeks rent.
 This deposit is held by us as stakeholders or passed to your landlord.
 The deposit is held against any damages or expenses arising during your tenancy and will not be released until after you vacate the property, all rent has been paid up to date and we have written confirmation of any costs for damages from both parties.
 No interest on the deposit is payable to either party.Tenancy deposit protection

 When you pay a security deposit your landlord or agent must protect it using a Government authorised Tenancy Deposit Scheme.
 This is to ensure you get all or part of your deposit back when you are entitled to it and any disputes will be easier to resolve.
 Within 30 days of paying your deposit your landlord or agent is required to give you details about how your deposit is protected.
 This includes the contact details of the tenancy deposit scheme and what to do if there is a dispute at the end of the tenancy.When do you sign and what do you pay?

 Once acceptable references have been received and approved, a date will be agreed for the commencement of your tenancy.
 It is essential that you sign the Tenancy Agreement and pay the Initial Money before this date.The initial money consists of:

 • First month's rent in advance

 The Initial Money will be detailed in the confirmation letter and must be paid by debit card, or bank transfer.
-If you use a credit card there will be a 3% additional charge to cover the costs.
 Please note we do not have the facilities to accept cash.